markolbert/J4JLogging/docs/terminology.md

 Sinks, because they cover a broad array of targets, are configured in different ways, typically by using extension methods related to the Serilog ILogger instance or its underlying configuration.
-Since **J4JLogger** wraps the Serilog ILogger I needed a more generalized approach to configuring sinks.
+That works fine, but I wanted a more generalized way of configuring sinks because I typically use several simultaneously in my projects.

-I use the term channel (`LogChannel`) to refer to a sink that is configured to work with IJ4JLogger.
+I use the term *channel* to refer to a sink that is configured to work with IJ4JLogger.
 Out of the box only certain sinks have channels associated with
 them:
 - Console